 OM Materials (Qinzhou) Co.
 Ltd (“OMQ”) is the Group’s wholly owned smelter in Qinzhou, China.
 The smelting plant was built and designed using in-house engineering capabilities.
 Construction commenced in 2002, and first production was tapped in 2004.

 The plant is sited next to Qinzhou port, and is in the Qinzhou Port Economic Development Zone Jingujiang Industrial Park.
-Equipment consists of two 16.5 MVA furnaces and two 36m2 sinter lines, with a closed furnace design that enables the recycling of fuel gases for sintering.
+Equipment consists of one 25.5 MVA and 16.5 MVA furnaces and two 36m2 sinter lines, with a closed furnace design that enables the recycling of fuel gases for sintering.
 OMQ has won several accolades from local and regional authorities for its performance in safety, innovation, and economic contribution.
 Prior to China levying an export tax on the export of ferroalloys, OMQ was recognized as the second largest exporter in Qinzhou for four years running.

 Smelting is the process of converting raw ores mined from the ground into semi-finished alloys used in a variety of industrial applications.
 Sintering is the process of heating and fusing powdered ore into higher grade, “semi-processed” ores.